Residency Requirements for Fee Purposes

 Requirements to Establish Montana Residency

-Students cannot meet the domicile test for Montana residency for tuition purposes if they:
+Students are presumed unable to meet the domicile test for Montana residency for tuition purposes if they:

 • Attend a non-Montana-based school as a resident of the state where the school is located.